tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/操作指南/表管理操作_intl.md

 3. Click **Local File** to select local files to upload.
 If you have uploaded a file, click **Import from History File** to add a file, and then click **Next**.
-> !
-The file only supports Proto format and cannot exceed 2 MB.
+>The file only supports Proto format and cannot exceed 2 MB.
 >
 ![](https://main.qcloudimg.com/raw/95a183b83475debbeb0d63b2202c63ab.png)